 - Reconnecting with distant relatives

-Canadians welcome involvement from extended family and newcomers.
+Canadians often welcome involvement from extended family and newcomers.
 Trying winter activities, cooking, and attending local events make everyone feel part of the cultural celebration.

 Is Family Day a Public Holiday in Canada?